 - To what extent does the foreign host institution(s) seem relevant for the research the application concerns?

-- How suitable is the foreign research environment for the applicant’s ability to develop new competences, his or hers research network and independence as a researcher?
+- To what extent is the foreign research environment suitable for the applicant’s ability to develop new competences, their research network and independence as a researcher?

 - If the applicant plans to spend time in Sweden, is that time well-motivated and is the research environment favourable for the applicant’s ability to develop as a researcher?

 Relevance is a key criterion for assessment of development research.
 It is assessed separately from scientific quality and is included in the overall grade.
 Research projects within development research shall have particular relevance to the fight against poverty and for sustainable development in least developed countries.

 - Is the research clearly based in questions relating to poverty/the fight against poverty and sustainable development in least developed countries?